The stock market crash might send a chill down your spine. So, we are here to tell you how you can deal with one.

 Market crashes are unpredictable, just like the pandemic.
 It is difficult to figure out when the market will be declining or rising.
 So, it is better to be prepared for these situations.
 In this blog, we will tell you how you can handle when the indices plunge sharply and how you can even take advantage of the situation.

 If you have built a solid diversified investment portfolio and you feel that it can handle market crashes, then it is better for you to do absolutely nothing.
 When COVID-19 spread across the world, the Indian equity indices plunged considerably as mentioned above.
 Let’s say, you were spooked by the losses and wanted to get out.
 So, you sold most of your stocks and mutual funds.
 But the truth is, you would have made more money if you held on to your investments.
 How is that possible?

-Since March 2020 to December 2021, the Sensex has jumped around 119%, which is the highest among countries with stock markets worth $1 trillion or more.
+From March 2020 to December 2021, the Sensex jumped around 119%, which is the highest among countries with stock markets worth $1 trillion or more.
 If you sold during the crash, you would have missed out on the gains now.

 No Panic Buying Either